devarajugurram/SequencingMachine/README.md

 ### SEQUENCING PROBLEM
+This problem Statement taken from the operating research TextBook

 *"Sequencing Problem"* play a crucial role in many areas of operating research.Here is one of the specific way in which sequencing Problem are used in operating research.

 > Applications Of Sequencing Problem